 - 1. Controllers An applicant must submit a list of all controllers of the applicant, and provide details of the identity, ownership (if applicable), integrity, regulatory status, business record and financial position of each proposed controller. - 2.
-Close Links An applicant must submit a list of all persons that have, or are proposed to have, close links with the applicant, and provide details of the identity, ownership (if applicable), integrity, regulatory status, business record and financial position of each such person. - 3.
+Close Links An applicant must submit a list of all persons that have, or are proposed to have, close links with the applicant, and provide details of the identity, and that such close links will not impair the effective supervision of the applicant, or its operations and compliance with the Capital Market Law and the Implementing Regulations.. - 3.
 Governing Body Resolution An applicant must submit to the Authority a resolution of its governing body in the form prescribed by the Authority approving the application and its contents, and certifying the accuracy and completeness of the accompanying information and documents. - 4.
 Business Profile An applicant must submit a proposed business profile including full details of all securities and all services for which the applicant proposes to provide for each securities activity that it is applying to carry out.
 A schedule must be attached in the following form:

-Securities Types of Activity Details of Details of Categories
+Securities Business Types of Activity Details of Securities Details of Services Categories of clients

-Business Securities Services of clients

 Dealing Dealing

 Custody Securities custody services

 Managing Managing investments and operating funds

 Managing investments

-Arranging Financial advisor / corporate finance advisor
+Arranging Financial advisor / corporate

+finance advisor

 Advising Investment Advisor

-- 5. Business Plan An applicant must submit a business plan, setting out: - A detailed description of the securities business activities that the applicant proposes to undertake during, at least, the first 12 months after authorisation, including: - the products and services that it intends to provide to clients; - the classes and types of securities that it intends to provide services in; and - all exchanges and markets that it intends to trade in. - 2) a description of the nature of the proposed clients of the applicant; and - 3) a list of any exchanges, clearing centres or depositaries of which the applicant is or intends to become a member. - 6.
-Financial Statements An applicant must submit financial statements accredited by the applicant's auditors in accordance with the standards issued by SOCPA and presented in the format prescribed by the Authority, and must: - show the applicant's current and projected financial position, including its capital, financial resources, revenues and expenses as at the date of the financial statements; and - 2) provide supporting evidence of the capitalisation and resources of the applicant and the presumptions on which the statements have been provided.
+- 5. Business Plan An applicant must submit a business plan, setting out: - 1) A detailed description of the securities business activities that the applicant proposes to undertake during, at least, the first 12 months after authorisation, including: - the products and services that it intends to provide to clients; - the classes and types of securities that it intends to provide services in; and - all exchanges and markets that it intends to trade in. - 2) a description of the nature of the proposed clients of the applicant; and - 3) a list of any exchanges, clearing centres or depositaries of which the applicant is or intends to become a member. - 6.
+Financial Statements An applicant must submit financial statements accredited by the applicant's auditors in accordance with the standards issued by SOCPA and presented in the format prescribed by the Authority, and must: - 1) show the applicant's current and projected financial position, including its capital, financial resources, revenues and expenses as at the date of the financial statements; and - 2) provide supporting evidence of the capitalisation and resources of the applicant and the presumptions on which the statements have been provided.